Expansiveness is the Lifeblood of Meditation

 So, to conclude, the general rule of expansiveness in meditation is:

-‘KNOW WHAT IS HAPPENING NOW, ACCEPT IT AND LET IT GO, TO CHANGE AS IT WILL.’
+‘KNOW WHAT IS HAPPENING NOW, ACCEPT IT, AND LET IT GO,’

-As you practice this in meditation it slowly becomes a new habit in life.
-And as the habit gets stronger with practice, the letting go becomes easier, and faster.
+As you practice this in meditation it will slowly become a new habit in life.
+And as the habit gets stronger with practice, the habit of letting go will become easier, and faster.

 …………………………………………………..